 Investigating potential claims involving Steadfast Apartment REIT (Independence Realty Trust Inc.)

-According to a press announcement on July 26, 2021, Steadfast Apartment REIT, Inc. and Independence Realty Trust, Inc. (NYSE: IRT) announced that they have entered into a definitive merger agreement under which Steadfast will merge with and into IRT, with IRT surviving as the continuing public company.
+On July 26, 2021, Steadfast Apartment REIT, Inc. and Independence Realty Trust, Inc. (NYSE: IRT) announced the definitive merger agreement under which Steadfast will merge with and into IRT, with IRT surviving as the continuing public company.